mohangk/goodroot.ca/content/post/2018-03-06-the-garden-axiom.md

 published: true
 ---

 We hear ideas and often times our filters disallow entry into our minds.
 Our membranes of convention, intellect, logic, and reason, do not find it it easy to entertain the spectres of the meta-physical.
 If, for example, I wanted to share with you a Shamanic concept that could have a significant, positive impact on your life, how would you feel?
 Would you allow it?
-Could you accept it?
 At least we can entertain it.

 > “It is the mark of an educated mind to be able to entertain a thought without accepting it.” ― Aristotle